Admissions Policies: Transfer Students and Transfer Credits

 - A completed UW System application.

 - An official high school transcript if applicant has earned less than 60 transferable semester credits.

 - All official college transcripts sent directly from the institution(s) attended to the UW-La Crosse Admissions Office.
 This includes transcripts for credit earned at the applicant's current institution and any previous institutions (including college credits earned while in high school).

 - A list of courses in progress, if currently enrolled, with course numbers, titles, and the number of credits for each course.

 - A non-refundable application fee is required for anyone applying as a transfer student.
-If the applicant's last institution attended is one of the two-year University of Wisconsin Colleges, the applicant does not need to pay the application fee.
+If the applicant's last institution attended is one of the UW System Branch Campuses, the applicant does not need to pay the application fee.

 - ACT/SAT scores (not generally required if applicant has completed a minimum of 18 transferable credits).